 The SLES YaST2 interface enables you to install the SLES operating system on the SGI ICE X system.
-To navigate the YaST2 modules, use key combinations such as Tab (forward) Shift + Tab (backward).
-You can use the arrow keys to move up, down, left, and right.
-To use shortcuts, press the Alt + the highlighted letter.
-Press Enter to complete or confirm an action.
-Ctrl + L refreshes the screen.
-For more information about navigation, see Appendix A, "YaST2 Navigation" on page 135.
+To navigate the YaST2 modules, use key combinations such as the following:

+- The Tab key moves the cursor forward, and the Shift + Tab keys move the cursor backward. - The arrow keys move the cursor up, down, left, and right. - To use shortcuts, press the Alt key + the highlighted letter. - Press Enter to complete or confirm an action. - Press Ctrl + L to refresh the screen.

+For more information about navigation, see Appendix A, "YaST2 Navigation" on page 161.

-The following procedure explains how to use YaST2 to install SLES 11 SP2 on an SGI ICE X system.
-Use the following keys to navigate the YaST2 interface:
+The following procedure explains how to use YaST2 to install SLES 11 on an SGI ICE X system.

-Procedure 3-6 To install SLES 11 SP2 on an SGI ICE X SAC
+Procedure 3-6 To install SLES 11 on an SGI ICE X SAC

 - 1. Connect to the system admin controller (SAC) by one of the following methods: - Through the intelligent platform management interface (IMPI) tool - Through the console attached to the SGI ICE X system - Through a separate keyboard, video display terminal, and mouse - 2.
-On the Language and Keyboard Layout screen, complete the following steps: - Select your language - · Select your keyboard layout - Select Next. - 3.
-On the Welcome screen, select Next.
+On the Language and Keyboard Layout screen, complete the following steps:

-- 4. On the Hostname and Domain Name screen, complete the following steps: - Type the hostname for this SGI ICE X system. - Type the domain name. - Clear the box next to Change Hostname via DHCP.
+- Select your language - · Select your keyboard layout - Select Next. - 3.
+On the Welcome screen, select Next. - 4.
+On the Hostname and Domain Name screen, complete the following steps: - Type the hostname for this SGI ICE X system. - Type the domain name. - Clear the box next to Change Hostname via DHCP.
 The box appears with an x in it by default, but you need to clear this box. - Select Assign Hostname to Loopback IP.
-Put an X in this box. - Select Next. - 5.
+Put an X in this box. - · Select Next. - 5.
 On the Network Configuration screen, complete the following steps: - Select Change.
 A pop-up window appears. - On the pop-up window, choose Network Interfaces. - 6.
 On the Network Settings screen, complete the following steps: - Highlight the first network interface card that appears underneath Name. - Select Edit. - 7.
-On the Network Card Setup screen, specify the system admin controller's (SAC's) house/public network interface.
+On the Network Card Setup screen, specify the SAC's house/public network interface.